krishaamer/green-filter-research/research/literature/ai.md

 ## Human-AI Interaction {#human-ai-interaction}

 There are structures in the world, things, languages.
 AI with Deep Learning is able to learn these structures and copy them into a computer model.
 These representations of the real world in a digital model enable humans to ask questions about these structures and to manipulate them to create synthetic experiments that may match the real world.
-This can be used for generating human-sounding language, finding mechanisms for novel medicines as well as understanding the fundamental functioning of life on its deep physical and chemical level (**nopriorsInceptiveCEOJakob2023?**).
+This can be used for generating human-sounding language, finding mechanisms for novel medicines as well as understanding the fundamental functioning of life on its deep physical and chemical level (No Priors: AI, Machine Learning, Tech, & Startups, 2023).

 90 years ago McCulloch and Pitts (1943) proposed the first mathematical model of a neural network inspired by the human brain.
 Alan Turing’s Test for Machine Intelligence followed in 1950.
 Turing’s initial idea was to design a game of imitation to test human-computer interaction using text messages between a human and 2 other participants, one of which was a human, and the other - a computer.
 The question was, if the human was simultaneously speaking to another human and a machine, could the messages from the machine be clearly distinguished or would they resemble a human being so much, that the person asking questions would be deceived, unable to realize which one is the human and which one is the machine?
 (Turing, 1950).